 Pool Director: Lead waterfront program (pool), supervise and guide assigned staff and teach ARC swimming lessons.
 Maintain water safety procedures, practices and equipment.
 Ability to test water for proper chemical levels.

 Counselor in Training Specialist: Train and supervise older campers interested in developing leadership skills & working at a camp in the future.

 Young Women’s Adventure Camp Specialist: Plan & implement a program using traditional camp activities to stimulate discussion around issues facing girls entering 7th & 8th grades.
 Program offered two weeks.
 Opportunity to work as a Senior Counselor the remainder of the season.

-Class Specialist: (Archery, Air Rifle, Adventure, Cooking, Crafts, Critter Care): Teach concepts related to class.
+Class Specialist: (Shooting Sports, Adventure, Progression Camp): Teach concepts related to class.
 Modify lesson plans to meet campers needs and interest.
 Ability to lead and guide assigned counselors.
 Experience in and knowledge of assigned class concept.
 Responsibilities to includes serving as a Senior Counselor in the afternoons and evenings.

 Camp Counselor: Camp counselors provide leadership, guidance and supervision for a cabin group of campers ranging in age from 7-16 years, within the larger camp program.
 Experience in working with children, ability to teach a specific program and ability to supervise children in an outdoor setting.
 Responsible for a cabin of campers and for leading a class.

 Assistant Camp Counselor: Assistant Counselors will Assist Camp Counselors or other staff members with program activities and other camp-wide activities as assigned.
 Experience in working with children, ability to assist with classes under the supervision of a senior counselor or specialist.
 Assist in aspects of kitchen operations including food preparation and clean up.
 Assist with cabin supervision.